-Check with your Mentor or Senior Judges regarding current judging fees.
-While many judges have a set fee to judge a championship group in a major centre, they may charge a lesser fee for a small country show even if they are judging all or part of the show.
+Check with your Mentor Judge or other Senior Judges regarding current judging fees.
+While many judges have a set fee for judging a championship group in a major centre, they may charge a lesser fee for a small country show even if they are judging all or part of the show.
 We suggest that you always charge a fee.
 You can always donate it back if you feel you have been particularly well looked after by the Club concerned.

-Most controlling bodies require that all fees and "out of pocket" expenses be paid by cheque so it is wise to always carry some cash with you.
 "Charity or Benefit Shows" may be judged at a reduced rate or no fee at all by mutual agreement between the judge and the organization concerned.

-Travel:
+Contract - Travel:

-- Be specific! (e.g. Airfares Direct/Return Flights, Economy). - State your preferred Airline. - Advise preferred flight times.
-(You may need to be a little flexible) - Include Airport Parking or Travel to and from Airport and write it on your contract. - Note who is responsible for arranging the booking.
+- Be specific! (e.g. Preferred Airline, Airfares Direct/Return Flights, Economy etc). - Advise preferred flight times.
+(You may need to be a little flexible) - Include Airport Parking or travel to and from your Airport, and write it on your contract. - Note who is responsible for arranging the booking.